Contrasting Cosan (NYSE:CSAN) and The Hershey (NYSE:HSY)

 |The Hershey

-This is a summary of recent recommendations for Cosan and The Hershey, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Cosan and The Hershey, as provided by MarketBeat.com.

 |Sell Ratings